-For the tenth consecutive year, the number of first-year (PGY-1) residency positions offered through the National Resident Matching Program (NRMP) Main Residency Match increased.
-A total of 24,034 first-year positions were offered in the 2012 Match.
-This represents an increase of 613 positions compared to last year and an increase of more than 3,400 positions since 2002.
+For the 13th consecutive year, the number of first-year (PGY-1) residency positions offered through the National Resident Matching Program® (NRMP®) Main Residency Match® increased.
+A total of 27,293 first-year positions were offered in the 2015 Match.
+This represents an increase of 615 positions compared to last year and an increase of more than 6,600 positions since 2002.

-Of the 6,828 IMG participants who were not U.S. citizens, 2,775 (40.6%) obtained first-year positions.
-The number of non-U.S. citizen IMGs who obtained positions in 2012 increased by 54, after declining for the two previous years.
+Of the 7,366 IMG participants who were not U.S. citizens, 3,641 (49.4%) obtained first-year positions.
+The number of non-U.S. citizen IMGs who obtained positions in 2015 increased for the fourth year in a row, this year by eight.

-Of the 4,279 U.S. citizen IMG participants, 2,102 (49.1%) were matched to first-year positions, an increase of 218 over last year.
-This is the ninth consecutive year that there has been an increase in the number of U.S. citizen IMGs matching to first-year positions.
+Of the 5,014 U.S. citizen IMG participants, 2,660 (53.1%) were matched to first-year positions, a decrease of 62 from last year.
+This decrease marks an end to 11 consecutive years which saw increases in the number of U.S. citizen IMGs matching to first-year positions.

 About the Match